fah246/E-healthcare-management-system-flask-mongodb/README.md

 # E-healthcare-management-system-flask-mongodb
-In the project there is 3 type of users.
+In the project there are 3 types of users.
 Normal user/website visitor, Admin user and Patient user.
 The features of these users are given below:

 ******* Normal user: